unit-io/bpool/readme.md

 ```

-To reset the underline data stored to the buffer and continue using the bufffer use buffer.Reset() method instead.
+To reset the slice stored to the buffer and continue using the buffer use buffer.Reset() method instead of using pool.Put() operation.

 ```